maftuhlutfi/maftuhlutfi/README.md

 ## Hello there 👋
 My name Muchamad Lutfi Maftuh.
 You can call me Maftuh.
 I am now 18 years old.
-I am a student majoring in information technology at Yogyakarta State University.
+I am a student majoring in Information Technology at Yogyakarta State University.

 ### My activity ⚽
 I am currently working on my own simple project with MERN stack and still learning about that.
 I also often get jobs to create logo and brand design with Adobe Photoshop.